“Let Colour Speak”

 We have also co-created some paintings directly together, adding another level of collaboration through colour for this show.
 The image left shows us in process creating a painting that is part of the show.

-Our collaborative art practice emerged as a lifeline when COVID-19 restrictions kept us unexpectedly apart for years, while Karen lived in the U.S.A..
+Our collaborative art practice emerged as a lifeline when COVID-19 restrictions kept us unexpectedly apart for years, while I (Karen) lived in the U.S.A..
 What began as video calls where we shared colour prompts and art play, has evolved into a rich artistic conversation.
 “Let Colour Speak” shares our creative dialogue and collaboration, inviting the community and viewers to engage in their own self-expression through colour too.

-• At the Robina Community Centre, 1 San Antonio Court, Robina 4226.
 The Gallery itself is inside the same building as the library.

-• The Robina Art Gallery is open during the same hours as the library next to it.
+The Robina Art Gallery is open during the same hours as the library next to it.
 At the time of writing this these hours are:

 Saturday: 9 am–4 pm